Cosponsor the Safe Skies Act

 The cargo carve-out also ignores the broader safety threat to the aviation industry and the general public.
 All-cargo flights make up around seven percent of flights in the U.S. They share the same airspace as passenger flights, use the same airports, and fly over the same communities.
 Moreover, cargo operations often take place at night and in the early morning, which has proven to increase the risk of fatigue.
 Air cargo does not operate in a bubble, and a safety risk to one aspect of U.S. aviation is a safety risk to the entire system.

 Aviation safety data clearly shows the need to close this loophole.
-According to the Commercial Aviation Safety Team (CAST), the all-cargo carrier major accident rate was seven times higher than the rate for passenger airlines over the past five years.
-This continues a trend of a growing divergence between passenger and cargo accident rates.
-If passenger airlines experienced the same accident rate as all-cargo operations, we would have seen 277 major passenger accidents in the past ten years.
+The all-cargo carrier major accident rate was seven times higher than the rate for passenger airlines over the past ten years.
+If passenger airlines experienced the same accident rate as all-cargo operations, we would have seen 110 major passenger accidents in the past ten years.
 Thankfully this is not the case, and in no small part because of strong regulations governing flight duty, and rest requirements.
 And, while fatigue is certainly not the only cause of accidents, it is often a major contributor and one that we have a proven method for addressing.

 In August 2013, UPS flight 1354 crashed short of the runway in Birmingham, AL, killing both pilots.
 The NTSB determined that fatigue was a direct contributor to that accident.
 It is a heartbreaking tragedy.
 However, we are also fortunate that it was not worse.
 No other aircraft were involved, and, unlike the Colgan accident, the aircraft did not crash in a residential area.
 If either of those were the case, the loss would have been staggering.
 Unfortunately, that type of result is not far-fetched.
 This must be an instance where our government takes action to prevent a catastrophic event before it happens, rather than after the fact.